madgik/arcade/README.md

 # Arcade

 Arcade is a compressed columnar file format, with an implementation of basic operations without or partial decompression.
-Its first version supports string datatypes, compression, decompression, random row look-up, equi filter evaluation.
+Its first Alpha version supports string datatypes, compression, decompression, random row look-up, equi filter evaluation.

 ## Documentation